 2) Choose Pallets and Shipping Containers Carefully

 You need to make sure that pallets and containers you choose for your shipments are the right size and undamaged.
 Many shipping materials, like cardboard boxes and air pillows, aren’t meant to be used more than once, so you should always use new ones for every shipment.
-Things like pallets and shipping containers can of course be reused, but you want to make sure the pallets and containers you choose are structurally sound, so they can do their job of protecting your shipments.
+Things like pallets, shipping containers and plastic shipping boxes can of course be reused, but you want to make sure the pallets and containers you choose are structurally sound, so they can do their job of protecting your shipments.